group2 0.1.0

 HitResult sweepAABBvsTriMesh (glm::vec3 halfExtents, glm::vec3 start, glm::vec3 end, const WorldTriMesh &mesh)

-Sweep an AABB against a triangle mesh using BVH-accelerated SAT tests.
+Sweep an AABB against a triangle mesh using Voronoi-clipped per-triangle tests.

 void depenetrateAABBvsTriMesh (glm::vec3 &pos, glm::vec3 &vel, glm::vec3 halfExtents, const WorldTriMesh &mesh, float pushback=0.03125f)